The disabled property

 ┗━━ 📓 proxy_mode: Manual proxy configuration (No proxy)

-To avoid this type of error, What we need is a dynamic setting of the disable/enable property.
+To avoid this type of error, what we need is a dynamic setting of the disable/enable property of the manual family.

 The conditional disabled property